optixx/share-note/README.md

 > 🛈 **Encryption is optional, and can be turned on/off for individual notes, or for all notes, whatever you prefer.**

-> 🛈 Encryption applies to the note text content.
-It does not apply to attachments, which are stored unencrypted.
-Share Note is not a file sharing service, it's a **note* sharing service.
-If you want encrypted file sharing, it's not the right tool for you.

 ### 🧑‍💻 How it works

 When you share an encrypted note, you'll get a share link that looks like this: